If you manage an extensive network, let me ask a question.

 Why Do You Need an Operational Documentation?

-An operating manual must be useful and consistent in its use of terminology and language.
+An operating manual must be helpful and consistent in its use of terminology and language.

-Create a standard for your IT department: A written plan will make sure the team knows how the IT network functions, leading to better-informed employees.
+Create a standard for your IT department: A written plan will ensure the team knows how the IT network functions, leading to well-informed employees.

 - Contact details